-Figure 30.
-Knowledge on How to Administer Narcan/Naloxone to Reverse an Opioid Overdose by Caseload
+Figure 31.
+Access to Narcan/Naloxone by Caseload

 TRAINING AND TECHNICAL ASSISTANCE NEEDS: TOPIC PRIORITIES BY CASELOAD

 Probation and parole officers generally identified the same level of knowledge on mental health topics and the same training and TA priority topics.
 However, there was significant (p < 0.05) variability between primary caseload for 13 of the 36 training topics, including: